To the content

 Commissioning

-After a construction period of just three years, all work has now been completed.
-Both the Weinviertel line and the Zaya substation will go into operation in the summer of 2022.
+After just three years of construction, all work has now been completed and both the Weinviertel line and the Zaya substation will go into operation in summer 2022.

-The Zaya substation fulfils an especially important function as additional grid support for Netz NÖ, the regional distribution system operator.
-The new feed-in station enables the wind and solar power generated in the Weinviertel region to be fed into APG’s trans-regional grid for use across all of Austria.
+The Zaya substation fulfils a particularly important function as an additional grid support for the regional distribution grid operator Netz NÖ.
+At the new feed-in point, the wind and solar power produced in the Weinviertel region is fed into APG's supra-regional grid, allowing it to be distributed and used throughout Austria

 Update 25.04.2022

 Construction of the Weinviertel line and the Zaya substation is progressing in leaps and bounds.
-The line will be commissioned in less than one year.
+The line will go into operation in less than a year.

-Work at the Zaya substation itself has also been going well.
-The transformers have been upgraded and the building systems are in place, meaning that all buildings, foundations and cable ducts are ready to go.
-The 380-kV and 220-kV GIS systems have been installed and subjected to high-voltage testing.
-At present, all plant systems are being tested.
+Work at the Zaya substation itself has also progressed well.
+The transformers have been upgraded and the construction technology is ready, which means that all buildings, foundations and cable ducts have been completed.
+The 380 kV and 220 kV GIS systems are fully installed and have undergone a high-voltage test.
+All system components are currently being tested.

 Update 25.04.2022

-The transformer is the heart of the substation.
-Transformers convert the incoming voltage coming from APG’s high-voltage network to a voltage suitable for the regional distribution system operators, and vice versa.
+At the heart of every substation are the transformers.
+These transform the voltage from APG's high-voltage level to the voltage level of the regional distribution grid operators and vice versa.

 Update 25.04.2022

-In July 2021, an old tradition was brought back to life at the substation in Neusiedl an der Zaya – inaugurating a new transformer.
-The inauguration ceremony was performed by Karl Wilfing, the president of the Lower Austrian Parliament, in the presence of Gerhard Christiner, the Chief Technical Officer (CTO) of APG; Stefan Szyszkowitz and Franz Mittermayer, EVN board directors; mayor Andreas Keller; fire chief Roman Stur, OBI; along with the press.
-He christened the approximately 300-tonne heavy transformer “Carlo” as per its nickname.
+In July 2021, an old tradition was brought back to life at the Neusiedl a. d.
+Zaya substation - the transformer naming ceremony.
+Karl Wilfing, President of the Lower Austrian Parliament, took over the sponsorship.
+In the presence of APG Technical Director Gerhard Christiner, EVN Board Directors Stefan Szyszkowitz and Franz Mittermayer, Mayor Andreas Keller, Fire Brigade Commander OBI Roman Stur and the media, he christened the 300-tonne transformer "Carlo", in keeping with its nickname.

 62 km